how to solve your job search woes

 give special readers like yourself a

-chance to get them for free.
-To find
+chance to get my self-help e-books for

-out how, click here.
-If you’d rather buy
+free.
+If you’d rather buy them for

-them for instant access instead of
+instant access instead of waiting up to

-waiting up to a day for me to email
+a day for me to email them to you, visit

-can quickly find all my family-friendly
+my page where you can quickly find all

 Besides being a prolific author who focuses

-your job search challenges, I’m an avid
+on how to solve your job search woes, I’m

-fiction reader.
-Here’s my personal list of
+an avid fiction reader.
+Here’s my personal

 • ‘Mystery of Metro Nui’ by Greg